children playing educational games

 Introduction

 Guess Who? is a classic guessing game that’s perfect for kids.
-It’s not just fun but also a great way to teach them about basic deduction and logic.
+It’s fun and a great way to teach them about basic deduction and logic.
 Players take turns asking each other yes or no questions to figure out the mystery character their opponent has chosen.

 Benefits